 Where to stay: Another great spot to pick up a vacation rental near the beach for a dreamy Hawaiian vacation.

-The beaches on the Windward coast are, generally speaking, much quieter but still just 30 minutes from Honolulu if you’re looking for a day escape.
-If you’ve driven out this way, may sure to pop down to the easternmost tip and check out Makapuu Point Lighthouse.
+The beaches on the Windward coast are generally much quieter but still just 30 minutes from Honolulu if you’re looking for a day’s escape.
+If you’ve driven out this way, make sure to pop down to the easternmost tip and check out Makapu’u Lighthouse.

 Now let’s head up to the chilled-out North Shore of O’ahu!